-You can change the default query by changing any of the following values that are displayed in the upper part of the edit window:
+You can change the default query by changing the values that are displayed in any of the entry fields in the upper part of the edit window.
+You can use wildcard characters in the entry fields to display a specified range of subscriptions.
+The wildcard characters are: